 Meeting or Exceeding Standards in our Facilities

-We have invested significant time and resources in ensuring that the working conditions in all of our facilities meet or exceed the standards imposed by the governing laws.
+We have invested significant time and resources in ensuring that the working conditions in all of our facilities meet or exceed the standards imposed by governing laws and regulations.

 Worldwide Responsible Accredited Production

 We have obtained WRAP (Worldwide Responsible Accredited Production) certification for all of our manufacturing facilities that we operate in Honduras, El Salvador and Mexico, with all of our facilities outside the U.S. achieving either Gold or Platinum certification

 Fair Labor Association

 We are an affiliate of the FLA (Fair Labor Association).
-Our affiliation with FLA will further enhance human rights compliance monitoring for Delta Apparel plants and our third party contractors.
+Our affiliation with FLA further enhances human rights compliance monitoring for our facilities and those of our third party contractors.
 In addition, we have proactive programs to promote workplace safety, personal health, and employee wellness.

 Supporting Local Charities and Educational Institutions